Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.03 Motoko Functions and the Candid User Interface/README.md

 ```

 After saving and redeploying, refreshing the Candid UI will show a field for entering a natural number.
 Entering a value such as 12 and calling the function will increase the total amount by 12.

+## Orthogonal Persistence and Variable Reset

+After deploying new code, you may notice that variables reset to their initial values.
+This is due to orthogonal persistence, which will be discussed in more detail in a future lesson.
+For now, remember that running `dfx deploy` resets all variables.